Range of Application

 10. Protection of Personal Information

 We recognize the importance of protecting personal information.
 In accordance with the personal information protection policy, internal regulations, etc., we will appropriately manage personal information, for instance, upon its acquisition, storage, use, disclosure and disposal.
-In addition, by taking the necessary and appropriate security measures, we will endeavor to prevent the leakage, loss and damage of personal information.
+In addition, by taking the necessary and appropriate security measures, we will strive to prevent the leakage, loss and damage of personal information.
 Furthermore, we will take appropriate measures to protect personal information based on the laws and regulations of each country or region, such as the General Data Protection Regulation (GDPR) in European Union (EU) and the Personal Data Protection Act (PDPA) in Singapore.

 11. Internal Reporting